samdenty/console-feed/README.md

 ## Serialization

 By default when you use the `Hook()` API, logs are serialized so that they will safely work with `JSON.stringify`.
-In order to restore a log back to format compatible with the `<Console>` component, you need to call the `Decode()` method.
+In order to restore a log back to format compatible with the `<Console />` component, you need to call the `Decode()` method.

 ### Disabling serialization

-If the `Hook` function and the `<Console />` component are on the same origin, you can disable serialiation to increase performance.
+If the `Hook` function and the `<Console />` component are on the same origin, you can disable serialization to increase performance.

 ```js
 Hook(